serbiodh/2023_FrontiersForests_Soil/README.md

-Data and scripts to generate the figures in Diez-Hermano, S. et al (2023)
+Data and scripts to generate the figures in Diez-Hermano S., Poveda J. et al (2023)